 As with deaths from other causes, deaths from Covid-19 are registered and recorded in official statistics.
 However, these processes take time and some delay in reporting the numbers is unavoidable.
-Being a new, potentially dangerous and highly infectious virus, monitoring its spread and impact on a daily basis is vital for containing and managing it.
+Being a new, hazardous to health and highly infectious virus, monitoring its spread and impact on a daily basis is vital for containing and managing it.
 This means new ways of counting Covid-19 deaths had to be developed.

 How are deaths usually counted?

-Among the personal details of the deceased person recorded on the death certificate by the registering doctor is the cause/causes of death.
-Every death will have an ‘underlying’ cause recorded, along with any other causes that may have contributed to the death (‘contributory’ causes) – taken together, these are called ‘mentions’ (deaths with a cause appearing anywhere on the death certificate).
+Among the personal details of the deceased person recorded on the death certificate is the cause/causes of death.
+Every death has an ‘underlying’ cause recorded, and any other causes that may have contributed to the death (‘contributory’ causes) – taken together, these are called ‘mentions’ (deaths with a cause appearing anywhere on the death certificate).